Skip to content

 Some provinces, such as Ontario, receive applications from across the labour market, including a broad range of skilled workers; this may include construction professionals and engineers.
 Other provinces, however, have zoned in and explicitly said they want exactly these kinds of workers to fill jobs locally.

-For example, the province of British Columbia offers the BC Tech Pilot, which was launched in 2017.
-The BC Tech Pilot has an eligible occupations list that includes civil engineers, mechanical engineers, electrical and electronics engineers, and chemical engineers.
+For example, the province of British Columbia offers the BC Tech Pilot, which was launched in 2017, initially as a Pilot program but now absorbed as part of BC Tech PNP.
+The BC Tech has an eligible occupations list that includes civil engineers, mechanical engineers, electrical and electronics engineers, and chemical engineers.
 Eligible workers in these fields are prioritised for settlement in BC.
-We have a full overview of the BC PNP Tech Pilot just below this section.
+We have a full overview of the BC PNP Tech just below this section.

 Another example would be Manitoba, where construction estimators and managers, industrial mechanics, and engineers (civil, mechanical, industrial, electrical) are all on the skilled worker in-demand occupations list.
 Learn more here.